Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

   extra: |

-    Either the `api_specification_filename` or the `api_specification` should be specified for the plugin according to the Kong Gateway (Enterprise) deployment mode.
+    Depending on the Kong Gateway deployment mode, set either the `api_specification_filename` or the `api_specification` parameter.
+The plugin requires a spec to work.
 ---

 ## Configuration

 ### Enable the plugin on a service

-Configure this plugin on a [service](/latest/admin-api/#service-object):
+Configure this plugin on a [service](/enterprise/latest/admin-api/#service-object):

 ```bash
 curl -X POST http://<admin-hostname>:8001/services/<service>/plugins \